webability-go/xcore/README.md

 TO DO:
 ======
 - XLanguage comments in code and manual
+- XTemplate comments in code and manual
 - XTemplate must concatenate strings after compilation
 - Implements functions as data entry for template Execute (simple data or loop funcions, can get backs anything, creates an interface)
 - Implements 2 parameters for &&, 3 parameters for @@ and ??
 - Implements templates derivation (.first, .last, .#num, .keyvalue, .none, etc)

+- Some improvements to check, later:
-- XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers)
+- XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers) (bad point: huge overhead of memory for every threads stack)
-- XCache: activate persistant cache too (shared memory) ?????
+- XCache: activate persistant cache too (shared memory) ????? maybe not for go itself, but for instance to talk with other memory data used by other languages and apps, or to not loose the caches if the app is restarted.

 Version Changes Control
 =======================

-V0.0.7 - 2019-
+V0.0.7 - 2019-03-06
 -----------------------
+- Time functions added to XDatasetDef and XDatasetCollectionDef interfaces, and XDataset and XDatasetCollection structures
 - Manual for XCache finished
 - Manual for XDataset finished
 - Preformat for XLanguage manual